Common questions about electric vehicle reform

 The RUC will commence from either 1 July 2027 or when EVs make up 30 per cent of all new vehicle sales (whichever occurs first).

-EVs that receive a duty exemption will be subject to the RUC after it commences.
-An EV will not be subject to the RUC if it does not receive a duty exemption.
+EVs that receive the duty exemption for certain zero and low emission vehicles will be subject to the RUC after it commences.
+An EV will not be subject to the RUC if it does not receive such a duty exemption.
 Additionally, all EVs bought after the RUC commences will be exempt from duty and subject to the RUC.

 Fuel excise currently contributes to the funding of roads.
 As EV uptake continues to grow and fuel excise declines, we need to establish a fair and sustainable road user system to ensure we have ongoing funds to support the maintenance and delivery of our road network.